Skip to main content

 The idea that psychedelics would be a crime doesn't hold up once you look at the facts.

-There is no scientific evidence that controlled use of substances such as LSD or psilocybin cause structural damage or are addictive.
-On the contrary, they have low/no toxicity, no physical addiction potential and can even lead to lasting behavioral improvements, if applied properly.
+There is absolutely no scientific evidence that the controlled use of substances such as LSD or psilocybin causes structural damage or is addictive.
+On the contrary: they have low or no toxicity, no physical addiction potential, and can even lead to lasting behavioral improvements, provided they are used properly.

 They are tools that, in the right context, enhance self-reflection, empathy and connection - traits that could heal rather than harm society.